raspberrypilearning/chameleon-lights/en/step_4.md

 ---
 # Chameleon

-def chameleon(sensed_colour):
+def chameleon():
 --- /code ---

 --- /task ---

 --- task ---

 Inside your `def chameleon` function.
-Enter code to create a variable that will store the `sensed_colour` value.
+Enter code to create a variable called `c` that will store the colour of the chameleon.

+Set the colour to green `(0, 255, 0)`.

 --- code ---
 ---